Kernel Single Proxy Control for Deterministic Confounding: Experiments

+We also consider the case where the proxy is high-dimensional.
+We used the same data generation process for $(A,Y,U)$ in \eqref{eq:org_data_gen} with deterministic confounding, and replaced the proxy $W$ with MNIST images, where the digit label is chosen as $\lfloor 5U + 5 \rfloor$.
+Results with data of size 1000 and 5000 are summarized in the second plot in \cref{fig:experiment-result}.
+Since the proxy $W$ is high-dimensional, all methods perform worse than in the low-dim proxy setting.
+In particular, the performance of CEVAE is highly unstable, consistent with the observation of \cite{rissanen2021a} that for high dimensional $W$, the autoencoder can prioritize quality of reconstruction of $W$ over causal effect estimation.
+SKPV and SPMMR perform considerably better than CEVAE in this setting.

-We further test performance in a case where the deterministic confounding assumption (\cref{assum:deterministic-confounding}) is violated.
-We add the Gaussian noise $\mathcal{N}(0, \sigma^2)$ to the outcome, where we vary the noise levels in $\sigma \in \{0, 0.1, 0.5, 1.0\}$.
-We again generated 1000 samples and repeated each noise level for 20 times.
-The mean squared error in estimating the structural function is presented in \cref{tab:cMSE}.
-From this, we can see that SKPV and KPMMR can still correct confounding bias even if the outcome contains noise.
-In our setting, SKPV performs better than SPMMR when the noise is small, but SPMMR is more robust to greater noise levels.
-Overall, we hypothesize that the effect of the additive error is minimal, however, the theoretical analysis remains a topic for future study.
+\paragraph{Sensitivity Analysis on Deterministic Assumption} We further test performance in a case where deterministic confounding (\cref{assum:deterministic-confounding}) is violated.
+We added Gaussian noise $\mathcal{N}(0, \sigma^2)$ to the outcome $Y$ in \eqref{eq:org_data_gen}, where we varied the noise level in $\sigma \in \{0.1, 1.0\}$.
+We again generated 1000 samples and repeated each noise level 10 times.
+The mean squared error in estimating the structural function is presented in the third plot in \cref{fig:experiment-result}.
+We can see that SKPV and SPMMR can still correct confounding bias even if the outcome contains noise.
+Furthermore, SPMMR performs better in the large noise case $\sigma=1.0$.
+We hypothesize that this is because the true structural function lies in support of data distribution once noise is added, as shown in \cref{sec:exp-detail}.
+Overall, we see that the effect of the additive error is minimal, as suggested by \cref{thm:main-stochastic}.